Xen-alpha/Xen2K/README.md

 "1 07"

-Declare an array of argument[0] 32-bit integers named - numerically - by argument[1].
+Declare an array of argument[0] elements named - numerically - by argument[1].

 "837"